 For the safety of others, those 5 years of age and older are requested to wear face masks at all times, removing them only to receive communion in the designated areas.
 Face masks will be provided to anyone who does not have one upon arriving at the church.
-You can also obtain a mask from our face mask ministry by putting in a request here.
+Face masks should cover the participants mouth, nose and chin.

 There will be no worship aids for use in the benches, and there will be no liturgical processions.